MartinStokroos/opensesame-plugin-example-evt/readme.md

 `pip install pyevt` or
 `pip install --user pyevt` on managed computers.

-Note: Currently use the latest python module in the development branch from the pyevt repository:
+**Note:** For now, use the latest python module from the 'develop' branch from the pyevt repository:

 ![https://github.com/MartinStokroos/pyevt/tree/develop](https://github.com/MartinStokroos/pyevt/tree/develop)

 ## License